Off the air, Fox News stars blasted the election fraud claims they peddled

 Despite their contempt for Powell and Giuliani, the two Trump campaign attorneys appeared repeatedly on Fox shows.
 On several occasions, so did Trump.

-On January 5th, the day before Congress was to ceremonially affirm Biden's win, and an angry pro-Trump mob sacked the U.S. Capitol to prevent it, Rupert Murdoch forwarded a suggestion to Fox News CEO Scott.
-He recommended that the tryptic of Fox prime time stars - Carlson, Hannity and Ingraham - acknowledge Trump's loss.
+On Jan.
+5, 2021, the day before Congress was to ceremonially affirm Biden's win, and an angry pro-Trump mob sacked the U.S. Capitol to prevent it, Rupert Murdoch forwarded a suggestion to Fox News CEO Scott.
+He recommended that the Fox prime time stars - Carlson, Hannity and Ingraham - acknowledge Trump's loss.
 "Would go a long way to stop the Trump myth that the election was stolen," he wrote.
 They did not do so.
 "We need to be careful about using the shows and pissing off the viewers," Scott said to a colleague.

 Karl Baker and Mary Yang contributed to this story.